Answer:

 For example, we are often inclined to raise the volume of headphones if we’re trying to drown out background noise.
 You may not necessarily want your music to be loud, just louder than the TV, the AC, or the conversation of other people in your immediate vicinity.

-In this case, buying a pair of noise-canceling headphones is the best thing you can do, as it’ll help you immerse yourself in your music without having to crank up the volume.
+In this situation, purchasing a set of noise-blocking headphones is the optimal action to take, as it will assist you in fully experiencing your music without needing to increase the volume.

 Headphones with noise-canceling features are generally not cheap, especially ones with active noise canceling, but if music is important to you, then they’re a worthwhile investment.
 Just think of them as medicinal headphones when making the purchase if it helps.